 For example, you may receive a set of pages to read.
 In some cases, you interact with a video game.
 There are no right or wrong answers in neurofeedback therapy.
 It’s all about how your brain analyzes and processes the data it receives.

-Overcoming Chemical Dependency through Brain Healing
+Overcoming Chemical Dependency through Neurofeedback Therapy

 There’s little doubt that drug addiction is a physiological and psychological illness.
 It has both types of symptoms.
 Therefore, it makes sense to counteract the condition on both planes.
-Neurofeedback helps you understand which part of the brain requires targeted stimulation for proper functioning.
+Neurofeedback therapy helps you understand which part of the brain requires targeted stimulation for proper functioning.

 Most importantly, a neurofeedback therapy program is an excellent addition to any set of treatments.
 These options could include: